State Owned Vehicle Usage

 Compliance with the provisions of these rules and regulations shall be a condition precedent to the right to operate or continue to operate a state-owned or operated motor vehicle on official state business or to be reimbursed for any expense that may, by law, or hereinafter in these rules and regulations be allowed.

-All cars and trucks are to be white in color.
-Also, K-State has been authorized to place its standard logo on each front door of all of its state owned cars and trucks.
-University Facilities Garage will provide and install its standard K-State logo decals free.
+K-State has been authorized to place its standard logo on each front door of all of its state-owned cars and trucks.
+University Facilities Garage will provide and install the standard K-State logo decals free.
 The uniform color and logo are designed to enhance the presence of Kansas State University in the local area and throughout the State.

 A state-owned or leased motor vehicle may be assigned to an employee on a permanent basis if the employee's duties require travel a majority of the time or the employee's duties necessitate a motor vehicle with special equipment, marking, or licensing.
 The necessity for such special equipment, marking, or licensing shall be approved by the department and the attachment of any special equipment, marking, or licensing will be done at the expense of the using department.
 Upon retirement of such motor vehicles, the department shall have the equipment removed and all damage repaired and the motor vehicle returned to a clean, sellable condition.

-Each operator of a state owned vehicle is to maintain or enter on a Vehicle Use Log the destination and purpose of each trip taken including the beginning and ending mileage.
-The Vehicle Use Log is to be retained in the vehicle and upon completion of each log sheet the form is to be kept on file in the department office for five years.
-Vehicles used on-campus and/or to run errands within the city of Manhattan do not need to complete a Vehicle Use Log sheet.
-However, vehicles used for both in-town and out-of-town purposes need to identify the in-town use and out-of-town trips.
+Each operator of a state owned vehicle is to record on a Vehicle Use Log the destination and the purpose of trips taken that extend beyond the vicinity of the campus and/or work location of the vehicle.
+The entry should include the beginning and the ending mileage of the trip.
+The Vehicle Use Log is to be retained in the vehicle and upon completion of each log sheet; the form is to be kept on file in the department.
+Vicinity use miles do not need to be recorded on the vehicle use log.
+Departments may alter the Vehicle Use Log and Record of Vehicle Expense Log to meet their needs, as long as the log contains the basic elements in the samples provided.

 Each state vehicle is to have routine service and maintenance.
 Repairs are to be made when needed to ensure the vehicle is safe to be operated and to extend its useful life.
 Service, maintenance, repairs, fuel and oil for each vehicle is to be recorded on a Record of Vehicle Expense Log sheet.
 Appropriate departmental personnel need to periodically review the log sheet of each vehicle to ensure it is being maintained accurately and the expenses are appropriate for the vehicle.

-Expenses for supplies, service, maintenance, repair, and storage of state-owned or leased motor vehicles shall be performed or arranged for under the supervision of the department head and pursuant to contracts for such supplies, services, maintenance, repair, and storage entered into by the Director of Purchases.
+Expenses for supplies, service, maintenance, repair, and storage of state-owned or leased motor vehicles shall be performed or arranged for under the supervision of the department head.
 The cost of such supplies, services, maintenance, repair, storage and the facilities therefore for state-owned or leased motor vehicles in a motor pool shall be included as part of the mileage charge made to the user departments.
 For state-owned or leased motor vehicles not assigned to the University motor pool, the actual cost of such supplies, services, maintenance, repairs, and storage shall be borne by the department incurring the same.

 Expenses may be incurred in the operation of state-owned or leased motor vehicles while on official state business.
 The traveler may make purchases of operation or maintenance items for a state-owned or leased motor vehicle such as gasoline, oil, tire, repairs, and lubrication.
-Wherever open-end contracts for the discount purchase of gasoline, oil, or services are entered into by the Director of Purchases, the special credit cards issued for such contracts shall be used.
-Tires shall be purchased under the contract established by the Director of Purchases.
+Wherever open-end contracts for the discount purchase of gasoline, oil or services are available, the special credit cards issued for such contracts shall be used.
 Expenses such as charges for ferry, bridges, or toll roads will be allowed.
 Receipts covering all items of expenditures shall be submitted as permitted and in the manner required by the rules and regulations governing travel expenses.

-Emergency repairs or purchases incurred for repairs or purchases of a major nature for state-owned or leased motor vehicle shall not be made without authorization from the department head.
-A major repair or purchase is defined as one that is $200 to $500.
-Purchases that exceed $5,000 require University Purchasing Office approval.
+Emergency repairs or purchases incurred for state-owned or leased motor vehicles shall not be made without authorization from the department head.
+Purchases that exceed $10,000 require Purchasing and Contract Services approval.